 Employees may review or obtain a copy of their personnel file by submitting a written request to the Human Resources Department, providing five business days' notice.
 An employee may review his or her original personnel file only in the presence of the chief operating officer or the Human Resources Department.
 Any employee who believes that information in his or her personnel file is incorrect may request a correction.
 If The Guild does not agree with an employee's requested correction, the employee may submit a written statement explaining his or her position on the matter.
-This statement will become part of the guild and no part of them may be removed from The Guild without authorization.
+This statement will become part of the employee's personnel file.
+All personnel files are the property of The Guild and no part of them may be removed from The Guild without authorization.